Feasibility study: Financial feasibility

 In 1983 the first generation of the Computer Model for Feasibility Analysis and Reporting (COMFAR), a computation tool for financial analysis of investments, was released.
 Since then, this United Nations Industrial Development Organization (UNIDO) software has been developed to also support the economic appraisal of projects.

 The COMFAR III Expert is intended as an aid in the analysis of investment projects.
 The main module of the program accepts financial and economic data, produces financial and economic statements and graphical displays and calculates measures of performance.
 Supplementary modules assist in the analytical process.
 Cost-benefit and value-added methods of economic analysis developed by UNIDO are included in the program and the methods of major international development institutions are accommodated.
 The program is applicable for the analysis of investment in new projects and expansion or rehabilitation of existing enterprises as, e.g., in the case of reprivatisation projects.
 For joint ventures, the financial perspective of each partner or class of shareholder can be developed.
 Analysis can be performed under a variety of assumptions concerning inflation, currency revaluation and price escalations.

 Market research

-Market research studies is one of the most important sections of the feasibility study as it examines the marketability of the product or services and convinces readers that there is a potential market for the product or services.
+Market research studies is one of the most important sections of the feasibility study as it examines the marketability of the product or service and convinces readers that there is a potential market for the product or service.
 If a significant market for the product or services cannot be established, then there is no project.
 Typically, market studies will assess the potential sales of the product, absorption and market capture rates and the project's timing.
 The feasibility study outputs the feasibility study report, a report detailing the evaluation criteria, the study findings, and the recommendations.